Frequently Asked Questions About Natural Stone and Tiles

 Is this tile OK for a shower floor?

-It depends on the tile’s finish, size, and intended rating.
-In general, shower floors perform best with smaller tiles and mosaics that create more grout lines for traction and follow slope-to-drain more easily.
-Check the product specs and recommended applications on the product page, or contact us with the product link for guidance.
+It depends on the tile’s finish, size, material, and intended application.
+Shower floors usually perform best with smaller tiles or mosaics because additional grout lines help with traction and make it easier to follow the slope to the drain.
+Check the product specifications and recommended applications, or contact us with the product link before ordering.

-Porcelain is often the easiest choice for wet areas due to low absorption and simple maintenance.
-Many ceramic wall tiles also work great for shower walls and backsplashes.
-Natural stone can be used in wet areas, but it requires proper waterproofing, sealing, and maintenance.
+Porcelain tile is often the easiest choice for wet areas because of its low absorption and simple maintenance.
+Many ceramic wall tiles work well for shower walls and backsplashes.
+Natural stone can also be used in wet areas, but it requires proper waterproofing, sealing, installation, and maintenance.

 Can I use polished marble on a bathroom floor?

-Polished marble can be used on bathroom floors, but it may feel more slippery when wet and can show etching/dulling over time.
-If traction and easy maintenance are priorities, honed marble is often a better choice.
-Consider bath mats in wet zones and use pH-neutral cleaners.
+Polished marble can be used on bathroom floors, but it may feel more slippery when wet and can show etching or dulling over time.
+If traction and easier maintenance are priorities, honed marble is often a better choice.
+Use bath mats in wet zones and clean only with pH-neutral stone-safe products.

 Can I use floor tiles on walls?

-Often yes—if the wall substrate and installation method can support the tile’s weight.
-Always follow installer guidance and verify suitability for your wall system.
-Wall-only tiles are not always floor-rated, so check product specs when using wall tile on floors.
+Often yes, as long as the wall substrate, setting materials, and installation method can support the tile’s weight.
+Heavy stone or large-format tile requires proper preparation.
+Wall-only tiles are not always floor-rated, so always check the product specifications before using a wall tile on a floor.

-Polished stone is glossy and reflective; honed stone is matte/satin with a softer look.
-Honed finishes are often preferred for floors where traction is a priority, while polished finishes are popular for walls and lower-traffic areas.
-Outdoor suitability depends on climate and the specific material—ask us if you’re planning an exterior installation.
+Polished stone has a glossy, reflective surface.
+Honed stone has a matte or satin appearance with a softer look.
+Honed finishes are often preferred for floors where traction is a priority, while polished finishes are popular for walls, feature areas, and lower-traffic applications.
+Exterior suitability depends on the material, finish, climate, and installation conditions.

 Can I use checkerboard marble tiles in wet areas like bathrooms?

-Yes, with proper waterproofing and sealing.
-For wet floors, many customers prefer honed finishes for a more forgiving, lower-gloss surface.
-For shower floors specifically, smaller formats or mosaics are usually the safest choice—contact us with your plan for guidance.
+Yes, checkerboard marble can be used in bathrooms with proper waterproofing, sealing, installation, and maintenance.
+For wet floors, many customers prefer honed marble because it has a softer, lower-gloss surface.
+For shower floors specifically, smaller formats or mosaics are usually a better choice than large field tiles.

 Are these tiles pre-assembled in checkerboard patterns?

 Most checkerboard installations are field-set using two coordinating tile colors.
-Pre-mounted options may be available for certain sizes or mosaic formats—ask our team.
+Pre-mounted checkerboard options may be available for certain mosaics, sizes, or custom projects.
+Contact our team if you need a specific pre-mounted checkerboard format.

 What size tile should I choose for a checkerboard pattern?

-Common choices are 4×4, 6×6, 8×8, or 12×12.
-Larger rooms can handle bigger tiles, while smaller baths often look balanced with 4×4–8×8.
-If you share your room size and layout, we can help you pick a size that feels proportionate.
+Common checkerboard sizes include 4×4, 6×6, 8×8, and 12×12.
+Larger rooms can usually handle larger tiles, while smaller bathrooms, powder rooms, and entries often look balanced with 4×4 to 8×8 formats.
+If you share your room size and layout, we can help you choose a proportion that feels right.

 How do I cut Zellige tiles without chipping?

-Use a quality wet saw with a fine diamond blade, cut slowly, and use nippers or a rubbing stone for small adjustments.
-Many installers also make a test cut first to dial in blade choice and technique for the specific glaze.
+Use a quality wet saw with a fine diamond blade, cut slowly, and use tile nippers or a rubbing stone for small adjustments.
+Many installers make test cuts first to confirm the best blade, speed, and technique for the specific glaze and tile thickness.

 What grout color works best with marble tiles?

-Light neutrals create a more seamless look, while darker grout emphasizes pattern and contrast.
-Always do a small test board first.
-Your installer can recommend sanded vs. unsanded grout based on joint width and finish.
+Light neutral grout creates a softer, more seamless look, while darker grout emphasizes pattern, contrast, and tile shape.
+Always make a small test board before final installation.
+Your installer can also recommend sanded or unsanded grout based on joint width, finish, and material.

 Are large-format tiles harder to install?

-Large-format tiles require a very flat substrate, the right trowel coverage, and careful leveling.
-They can deliver a sleek look with fewer grout lines, but installation quality matters more.
-For heavy stone formats, two-person handling is often recommended.
+Large-format tiles require a very flat substrate, correct trowel coverage, proper mortar selection, and careful leveling.
+They create a sleek look with fewer grout lines, but installation quality is especially important.
+Heavy stone formats may require two-person handling.

-Classic 50% offset is timeless, while 33% offset can help reduce lippage on longer tiles.
+Classic 50% offset is timeless, while 33% offset can help reduce lippage on longer tile formats.
 Stacked layouts feel clean and modern.
-For longer subway formats, many installers prefer a 33% offset for a flatter finished surface.
+For longer subway tiles, many installers prefer a 33% offset because it can create a flatter finished surface.

 Shipping, Returns & Samples